 Warning label and instructions: The important things you need to know about firing the cake, the firework’s classification (Category F2 or F3), the net explosive content (NEC) and so on.

 Why they are called cakes and other names for this type of firework

 The term “cake” was in use well before UKFR first started in 1999.
-We believe it could be because early fireworks of this type looked like round birthday cakes, but if you know any different please let us know.
+I believe it could be because early fireworks of this type looked like round birthday cakes, but if you know any different please let me know.

 Because “cake” is not a very descriptive term, some firework retailers refer to this type of firework as a barrage, as they produce a barrage of shots, one after the other.

-Some retailers use a less technical term, repeaters, because they have more than one shot and therefore repeat effects until all the shots are fired.
+Some retailers use the term repeaters, because they have more than one shot and therefore repeat effects until all the shots are fired.

 Conversely, the more technical term – which will appear on the warning label – is battery of shot tubes.
 This is because the firework consists of shot tubes arranged in a battery.